Cash Call Contest Rules

 MORE 104.9 contests are open to all eligible persons in the northwest Iowa and southwest Minnesota areas 18 or older.
 Any prize awarded to an ineligible listener will be deemed null and void, and an alternate eligible winner may be named.
 Contest participants should not rely on streamed broadcasts.

-Employees of MORE 104.9, Spencer Radio Group, and its ultimate parent company, Saga Communications, Inc., their advertising agencies, affiliates, contest sponsors, employees and immediate families of each, and employees of all media of mass communication within a one hundred mile radius of the MORE 104.9 main studio are not eligible to enter or win any contest.
+Employees of MORE 104.9, Spencer Media Group, and its ultimate parent company, Saga Communications, Inc., their advertising agencies, affiliates, contest sponsors, employees and immediate families of each, and employees of all media of mass communication within a one hundred mile radius of the MORE 104.9 main studio are not eligible to enter or win any contest.
 Immediate family includes the spouse, great-grandparents, grandparents, parents, brothers, sisters, children, grandchildren, and great-grandchildren of the employee and his/her spouse.
 This also includes individuals for whom the employee is current legal guardian.

 Recent Headlines

-3 hours ago in Entertainment
+19 hours ago in Entertainment

-20 hours ago in Entertainment
+19 hours ago in Sports, Trending

-1 day ago in Entertainment
+19 hours ago in Entertainment

 2 days ago in Entertainment, Trending